DomingoCast/custom-portfolio-back/README.md

 -   `Dockerfile`: we need to replicate a given environment to work under the same conditions.
 With this file, we configure the Docker image we use.
 -   `docker-compose.yml`: we need to work with a server and a database.
 With this file we configure both Docker containers
 -   `docker-compose.yml`: to work with the image in the directory and not in the Docker hub and for more development aidance we override the settings with this file.
+-   In the `ADR` folder there are the decissions of the technologies we have chosen for the project

 ---